adheep04/lenet5-pure-pytorch/README.md

 ### designed the following from scratch using only PyTorch's tensor operations:
 - custom convolution layer implementation
-  - supports both fully connected and sparse connection patterns between channels (more flexible than PyTorch's nn.Conv2d which only supports fully connected patterns)
+  - supports fully connected AND sparse connection patterns between channels (more flexible than PyTorch's nn.Conv2d in this)
 - custom average pooling layer
 - custom loss function
 - custom optimizer